 There were still a number of unknowns regarding my cancer.
 I knew I had an invasive form which meant it could spread easily.
 The cancer was caught early and my team of doctors at Lehigh Valley Health Network was optimistic.
 But I wouldn’t know the extent of treatment until after my surgery.

 Although I knew I likely would not need it, it gave me great peace-of-mind to know that I had plenty of life insurance.
 My family’s financial life would not be disrupted if, heaven forbid, something went awry.
 On more than one occasion during those first few weeks, Deke and I reminded ourselves how fortunate we were to have quality health coverage, disability insurance, and life insurance in place.
 We shuffled things around to increase our emergency cash reserves, simply to make us feel more comfortable.
 We had proactively taken steps pre-cancer to ensure we had adequately addressed potential risks and had enough flexibility to adjust the pieces of the puzzle.
-Having a plan in place gave us the financial confidence we needed to allow us the freedom to focus on getting me healthy and maintaining a happy and normal life for our children.
+Having a plan in place gave us financial confidence.
+It allowed us the freedom to focus on my health and maintaining a happy and normal life for our children.

-At Morton Brown Family Wealth, there are a few themes that consistently run through the many financial planning conversations we have:
+At Morton Brown Family Wealth, there are a few themes that consistently run through our financial planning conversations: